Frederick Banting: Awards and honours

 Prior to the award of the Nobel Prize in Physiology or Medicine for 1923—which he shared with Macleod—he received the Reeve Prize of the University of Toronto (1922).
 In 1923, the Canadian Parliament granted him a Life Annuity of $7,500.
 Following the Banting's receipt of the Cameron Prize for Therapeutics of the University of Edinburgh in 1927, Banting gave the 1928 Cameron Lecture in Edinburgh.
 He was a member of numerous medical academies and societies in Canada and abroad, including the British and American Physiological Societies, and the American Pharmacological Society.
-In 1934, he was knighted as a Knight Commander of the Order of the British Empire (KBE) King George V and became an active Vice-President of the Diabetic Association (now Diabetes UK).
+In 1934, he was knighted as a Knight Commander of the Order of the British Empire (KBE) by King George V and became an active vice-president of the Diabetic Association (now Diabetes UK).
 In May 1935 he was elected a Fellow of the Royal Society.
 In 2004, Banting was inducted into the National Inventors Hall of Fame.